Finding the Best Places to Retire Since 2006!

 Living Costs: Placencia is one of Belize's most expensive areas.
 Produce (avocados, mangoes, bananas) is inexpensive, but processed foods are pricey.
 Dinners out run about $5 to $10 per person.
-If renting, estimates are that a couple can live here comfortably for $18,000 to $27,000 USD per year, depending on lifestyle, travel to the States when the coronavirus pandemic dies down, etc.
+If renting, estimates are that a couple can live here comfortably for about $2,000 to $2,500 per month, depending on lifestyle, travel to the States when the coronavirus pandemic dies down, etc.

 Home Prices: Rentals start at around $400 per month.
 Condos and houses start in the mid-$200,000s.

 Climate: Belize has a sub-tropical climate, with winds from the Caribbean Sea.
 The temperature is about 80 degrees year round.
 Placencia receives an average of 75 inches of rain per year.

 Local Medical Clinic or Hospital: The village has a free health clinic.
 Placencia Hotel plans to build a state of the art medical center, but progress is slow.
 Belize Medical Associates, a small private hospital, is in Belize City, about an hour or two away by plane, and receives excellent reviews.